rsh2/brm-buddy/README.md

 2. **Use the web interface:**
     - **Run Opcode:** Select "Run Opcode" from the sidebar.
 Choose a domain and task to auto-fill fields, or enter custom opcodes.
 Click "Run Opcode" to execute and view results.
 Click highlighted POIDs for drilldown.
     - **Quick SQL:** Select "Quick SQL" from the sidebar.
 Choose a domain and SQL query, or enter custom SQL.
 Click "Run SQL" to execute.
 SELECT results display in tables; other queries show plain text.
+    - **Utilities:** Select "Utilities" from the sidebar.
+Use the Unix Epoch converter to convert between timestamps and readable dates, with timezone selection.

 **Note:** The application is designed for use on systems with access to BRM tools and Oracle database, typically on the BRM server itself.